Catholic Persecution of 1801: History

 Francis Yun Ji-heon was killed and dismembered.
 He was the brother of Paul Yun Ji-chung, who, with James Kwon Sang-yeon, was executed in 1791 for destroying mortuary tablets used in traditional Korean funeral rites and holding a Catholic service instead.
 The remains of all three were discovered in 2021 at the Chonami Shrine in Wanju County, while it was undergoing maintenance work.
+Another victim of the persecutions was Yi Seung-hun.

-Hwang Sa-yeon's incident
+Hwang Sayŏng's incident

-Hwang, a persecuted Catholic and nephew of renowned scholar Jung Yak-yong, was exiled for having been sympathetic to Catholicism despite later losing interest.
-He attempted to send correspondence to Catholic priests in Beijing detailing the persecution and pleading with the Qing dynasty to intervene on behalf of Catholics in Joseon, with Western ships if necessary.
+Hwang Sayŏng, a persecuted Catholic and nephew-in-law of renowned scholar Chŏng Yagyong, attempted to send correspondence to Catholic priests in Beijing detailing the persecution and pleading with the Qing dynasty to intervene on behalf of Catholics in Joseon, with Western ships if necessary.

 The letter was intercepted en route, and Hwang was executed on December 10 (the 5th of 11th lunar month).

-By the conclusion of the persecution several hundred Catholics had been executed.
+By the end of the persecution several hundred Catholics had been executed.
 However, new leaders emerged and rebuilt the community.